Intentionally pursuing Jesus as disciples together

 We give in response to what God has given us, not because He needs it but because we want to as an act of worship.
 This means giving our time and money to build His kingdom.

 Money.
 Being generous with our money is part of our lives as disciples.
-By giving away, we thank God and make Him more important our possessions.
+By giving away, we thank God and make Him more important than our possessions.
 Do pick up our Giving card for more information.

 Joining a Team.
 There are so many ways to get involved at St George’s and we love being on team.
 It’s not just about serving but also about investment and the community you get to be part of.
 There’re Sunday teams and mid-week teams to suit your availability.